2nd West Virginia Cavalry Regiment: Battle of Five Forks

 The Battle of Five Forks occurred on April 1, 1865.
 Five Forks is a small community in Dinwiddie County, located between Dinwiddie Court House and Petersburg.
 For this Union victory, Sheridan received reinforcements from the Fifth Corps and a division of cavalry from the Army of the James.
 Sheridan's plan was to capture the Confederate infantry that had isolated itself beyond the Confederate line of defense after pursuing Sheridan at Dinwiddie.

 Union infantry attacked from the east side of the battlefield, while most of the cavalry attacked from the south and west.
 Capehart's brigade attacked from the southwest, and eventually was on the extreme western side of the battlefield.
 At times, the cavalry fought dismounted, with their horses led at a safe distance behind.
-The opposing forces were always within range of the Union cavalry carbines, keeping the weapon's seven-shot advantage—and not enabling the Confederate infantry to utilize the advantage of their longer range weapons.
+The opposing forces were always within range of the Union cavalry carbines, keeping the weapon's seven-shot advantage—and not enabling the Confederate infantry to take advantage of their longer range weapons.

-After 5:00 pm, Custer's division (including Capehart's brigade) remounted, and attacked a Confederate battery.
-The battery was unable to shoot low enough to hit the charging cavalry, and was soon captured.
+After 5:00 pm, Custer's division (including Capehart's brigade) remounted and attacked a Confederate battery.
+The battery was unable to shoot low enough to hit the charging cavalry and was soon captured.
 The rebels responded with a Rebel yell, and soon the opposing forces were fighting in close combat using sabers.
-Because of their position on the field, most of the Union casualties in this encounter belonged to the 2nd West Virginia Cavalry—but a large portion of the loss was from wounds that were not lethal.
+Because of their position on the field, most of the Union casualties in this encounter belonged to the 2nd West Virginia Cavalry—but a large portion of the loss was from non-lethal wounds.

 Since the fighting was very close, many of the Confederates were killed before they had a chance to retreat.
 The 2nd West Virginia Cavalry drove the rebels to the end of the field, only to be partially driven back by a second group of Confederate cavalrymen.
 After the regiment was reinforced by the rest of Capehart's brigade, the Confederates were driven from the area, and numerous battle flags were captured.